marcusoftnet/marcusoftnet.github.io/_posts/2015-11-24-using-the-scientific-method-on-our-board.md

 With the hypothesis in place our experiments (tasks in the Experiment column) now is easier to talk about.
 Basically we just ask:

-<blockquote>What should we try next to improve the metric of this hypothesis? </blockquote>
+>What should we try next to improve the metric of this hypothesis?

 And then we list a few things, one or two and we try them out for a week or so.
 Setting the time frame of  the experiment is something that is really important but we have not got that into full practice yet.